Hearing and Speech Sciences (HESP)College of Behavioral and Social Sciences

 Admission to the Major

-The undergraduate curriculum in HESP is structured to provide adequate background for graduate training in Speech-Language Pathology, Audiology and Hearing, Language or Speech Sciences.
+The undergraduate curriculum in HESP is structured to provide adequate background for graduate training in Speech-Language Pathology, Audiology and Speech, and Language or Hearing Sciences.
+It is considered to be a pre-professional program.
 It is important for HESP students to understand that this major requires a graduate degree in order to pursue a career in this field.
 Students should be advised that graduate school admissions are highly competitive; therefore students must perform to the best of their ability throughout the entire undergraduate curriculum in order to be considered for admittance into a graduate program.